oorbeng/oorbeng.github.io/src/pages/about.md

 My name is Wilfred.

-I use Obsidian, I'm interested in programming and machine learning with Python, and I also enjoy reading books, listening to podcasts and watching movies (fading away).
+I'm a med student.
+I use Obsidian, I'm interested in programming and machine learning with Python, and I enjoy listening to podcasts.
-I'm currently reading Medicine in school.

 <div>
   <figure>
     <img src="/assets/picture.jpg" class="sm:w-1/2 mx-auto" alt="Pencil drawing of a man/boy resting his arms on a chair">
-    <figcaption style="text-align: center">It's hard to find the right picture for stuff like this, so I put this here instead.</figcaption>
+    <figcaption style="text-align: center">This is not me.</figcaption>
   </figure>
 </div>